jingweimo/academic-kickstart/content/home/openings.md

 In additon, I also have a Postdoc position focusing on real-time computer vision, grading, and sorting for specialty crop products.
-The position can be started in Spring 2024 for two years of funding (with possibility of extension).
+The position can be started in Fall 2023 / Spring 2024 for two years of funding (with possibility of extension).
 Qualifications for this position include demonstrated experience in computer vision, sensors and control, software-hardware integration, and strong publication records in agricultural engineering journals.

 {{< icon name="download" pack="fas" >}} See the {{< staticref "media/PostdocPosition.pdf" "newtab" >}} Postdoc position {{< /staticref >}}.